 Is rapé legal?

-To my understanding, most of the law authorities around the world don’t even know what is rapé yet, and they don’t consider rapé a drug.
+To my understanding, many law authorities around the world don’t even know what is rapé yet, and they don’t consider rapé a drug.

 Although, because snuff shamanic tobacco can be made with different herbs, it may be technically treated as a drug when it includes substances that are not allowed by the local law.

 For instance, if rapé contains a large number of coca leaves, it can be treated as a drug in most of the countries where cocaine is illegal.
 But in Perù and Colombia, where possession and cultivation of coca plants are legal in certain quantities and under certain regulations, it can be allowed.

 Some people I know have also investigated how to transport rapé between countries.
 The limitations of carrying shamanic tobacco across borders are pretty much the same as the ones which apply to normal tobacco.

 Is it addictive?

 Yes, it is.
 If you understand what is rapé, you know that the main ingredient of rapé is nicotiana Rustica, a kind of tobacco that contains a higher level of nicotine.
 Nicotine is an addictive substance.
 So, if you ask what is rapé and if is it addictive, I say yes: it technically is.

 Rapé is not to be consumed frequently.
 Taking rapé is a ceremony, and as a ceremonial substance, it has to be treated with awareness and respect.